 - ISIL Yearbook of International Humanitarian and Refugee Law (Publication ceased in 2011)

 - Journal of Conflict & Security Law: Table of Contents

-- Journal of International Humanitarian Legal Studies: Table of Contents
+- Journal of International Humanitarian Legal Studies (Last Publication in 2015)

-- Yearbook of International Humanitarian Law, Table of Contents
+- Yearbook of International Humanitarian Law (Last Publication in 2013)

 - Huynh Thi Huong, Bibliography of International Humanitarian Law Applicable in Armed Conflicts, Geneva : ICRC & Henry Dunant Institute, 1987.

-- ICRC Resource Centre, Quarterly IHL bibliography, 4th trimester 2013.
+- ICRC Resource Centre, Quarterly IHL Bibliography: 3rd quarter 2015.